danielskeenan/patchman/doc/editor.rst

 Each rack available in the ROM is shown as a tab across the top.
 Each circuit's phase, circuit number, module type, and DMX address is shown in the table.
 Only the address is editable.
 Click on a column header to sort the table by that column.

+To the right of the table is a graphical preview of the selected rack's layout.
+Click on a slot to select those circuits in the table.
+Click and drag to select multiple circuits in a group.
+Click once, hold :kbd:`Shift`, then click again to select contiguous circuits.
+Hold :kbd:`Ctrl` and click to select multiple non-contiguous circuits.

 The status bar at the bottom of the window shows the ROM type, number of racks with patch information, and ROM checksum.